artsy/README/playbooks/kubernetes/app-resource-tuning.md

 ## General Recommendations
 ### CPU Request
 - Set it to as much as the app (pod) actually uses most of the time.
 Find that out by monitoring usage over weeks (see below).
-- Set it to at least 0.2 cpu's even if the app uses less than that.
+- Set it to at least 200m cpu's even if the app uses less than that.
 - Cap it at 1 cpu, but if the app can take advantage of more than 1 cpu, give it more but no more than 2.

-If there's more workload than one pod can handle, we add pods (via HPA) to handle the load.
+More load is handled by HPA adding pods.

 ### CPU Limit
+- For critical apps such as Gravity, leave it, do not set it.
+The benefit is that when workload spikes, the pods can handle the load by using any idle CPU on the node, over what it requested.
+When HPA has kicked-in and added more pods, utilization per pod should go back to normal.
+- For less critical apps, set it to 1, or 2 if CPU request is set to greater than 1.

 ### Memory Request
 ### Memory Limit